etruel/wpematico/readme.txt

 == Changelog ==
 = 1.9.1 =
 * Added a new wp filter to the source image name into the fetched content.
+* Added some filters to allow other images parsers.
 * Tweak avoid attachs an already attached file if it's not necessary.
+* Tweaks the chrset encoding autodetect.
 * Fixes untranslatable tabs in help of campaigns list.
 * Fixes some PHP notices on campaign edit.
 * Fixes an issue in Error Handler.
-* Added some filters to run other images parser.

 = 1.9 Jan 31, 2018 =
 * Added campaign preview feature.